ski-matic/TrendingMovies/README.md

 - Trending call options:
   - Could give the user the ability to choose the parameters that are sent
 - Use Rx "zip" function that waits for both configuration and movie to be fetched instead of "fetchConfigurationAndMovies()"
-- Download the images before the "onBindViewHolder" method so it might already be there
+- Download the images before the "onBindViewHolder" method so they might already be there when needed
-- Don't hard code the number of columns - base it on dimensions of images and dimensions of screen
+- Don't hard code the number of columns - use the dimensions of images and dimensions of screen
-- The Movie object could cache the poster image once it's loaded
+- The `Movie`object could cache the poster image once it's loaded
   - Would be nice to pre-load images before they are needed
 - Poster size is hard coded.
-Would be better to figure out the best size
+Would be better to figure out the best size to use
+- Would be cool if there's no network, to detect if a connection becomes available to automatically go and fetch the items